paul-russo/blots-lang/README.md

 ```

 Some things to note about `do` blocks:
-- Since each `do` block is an expression, it must end with a `return` statement so that the entire block evaluates to a useful value.
+- Since each `do` block is an expression and needs to evaluate to a single value, it must end with a `return` statement.
-- Statements in `do` blocks can be separated by newlines.
-Alternatively, if you're writing a single-line block, you can use semicolons (`;`) to separate statements.
+- Statements in `do` blocks are separated by newlines, just like other statements in Blots.
+Alternatively, if you want to keep things more compact, you can use semicolons (`;`) to separate statements on the same line.

 ### Inputs and Outputs